 Namibia is classified as a middle-income country, but its per capita income is one of the most unequal in the world, with 55% of global income for 10% of the total population.
-Namibia has a population of more than 2.6 million people; 43% of them are under 15 years old.
+The country has a population of more than 2.6 million people; 43% of them are under 15 years old.
 Namibia’s political stability and good economic management have helped it reduce poverty.

-However, this has not yet been accompanied by job creation, and the socio-economic inequalities inherited from the years of the apartheid persist, despite generous public spending on social programs.
+However, this has not been accompanied by job creation, and the socio-economic inequalities inherited from the years of the apartheid persist, despite generous public spending on social programs.
 30% of the labour force is unemployed.
 Women and young people are most affected, with unemployment rates of 33% and 53% respectively (for 20-24 year olds).

 FXB in action